Michigan State University Athletics

 A three-year letterwinner for Daugherty from 1961-63, Lewis earned second-team All-Big Ten honors his first two seasons at MSU before bursting onto the national scene with his All-America campaign as a senior in 1963.

-Lewis rushed for 577 yards on 90 carries and was the team's leading receiver with 11 catches for 303 yards (27.5 avg.) during the 1963 season to earn first-team All-America accolades from the Associated Press, United Press, Central Press, Football Writers Association and the New York News, landing a spot on the consensus All-America team.
-He also garnered first-team All-Big Ten accolades and was voted the team's MVP as he ranked first on the team for a third straight year with a career-high 1,218 all-purpose yards.
-Lewis was on the receiving end of what were then the two longest pass plays in Spartan history, an 88-yarder vs. Southern California (Oct.
+Lewis was on the receiving end of what were then the two longest pass plays in Spartan history in 1963, an 88-yarder vs. Southern California (Oct.
 4) and an 87-yard strike vs. Wisconsin (Nov.
 2), which still rank No. 3-4 in the record book, respectively.
 In a win over Northwestern on Oct.
 26, he sprinted 87 yards for a touchdown, then the third-longest run in MSU history, and returned four punts for 103 yards, earning him UPI's Midwest Back of the Week honors.
+He also was named the Associated Press and Sports Illustrated Back of the Week following MSU's 12-7 victory over Notre Dame on Nov.
+16 where he scored both touchdowns, including an 85-yard TD run, which still ranks as the 10th-longest run in MSU history.
 The Spartans went 6-2-1 and finished No. 9 in the final AP Poll.

 Lewis closed out his career No. 5 on the school's career rushing list with 1,566 yards, No. 3 in total touchdowns (23) and third in total points (144).
 He still ranks fourth all-time at MSU with his 6.21 rushing average (252 carries for 1,566 yards), and his 6.41 rushing average in 1963 is eighth best in a single-season.
+Following his college career, Lewis earned all-star game invitations to the East-West Shrine Game and the Hula Bowl.

 A two-sport star at MSU, Lewis also ran track for the Spartans and won three Big Ten titles (1962 300-yard dash, 1962 long jump, 1963 long jump) while also serving as a captain on the team.
 He received the athletic department's Chester Brewer Leadership Award in 1964, given annually to a graduating senior in his or her last year of eligibility for distinguished performance in athletics and scholarship and for possessing a high degree of leadership qualities and skill.